-First, they replaced the small plunge pool with an Endless Pool.
+First, they replaced the small plunge pool with an Original Endless Pool.
 With our adjustable current, the compact installation now offers swimming and fitness options.
 The Endless Pool’s eco-friendly water purification and heating perfectly suited the overall vision of the LEED-accredited design firm.

 The architects also unified the surroundings.
 Once a clutter of white walls, ceiling blinds, and both floor tile and decking, the atrium now boasts a warm, rustic look thanks to reclaimed wormy chestnut planks on all surfaces.

 A ‘living wall,’ or vertical garden, makes for another thoughtful element.
 The greenery welcomes any splashing from the clear, low-chlorine water of the pool below.
 And while Endless Pools’ secure, retractable cover greatly controls humidity, the ferns and vines appreciate what little water evaporates when the pool is in use.